Ray William Johnson: Other "Ray William Johnson" content

-Acting and films
+Music, acting, and film production

 Johnson was attached to an indie film project entitled Who's Driving Doug in May 2014.
 He was cast in a role as a new driver for a disabled recluse played by former Breaking Bad star, RJ Mitte.
 The film was written by Michael Carnick, who uses a wheelchair as the result of a rare disorder, and also stars Paloma Kwiatkowski.
 Who's Driving Doug was released in February 2016.
 Johnson previously had a small part in Jay & Silent Bob's Super Groovy Cartoon Movie.
 He appeared in a series of advertisements for DiGiorno pizzas in January 2016, alongside Colleen Ballinger, DeStorm Power, and American football player Clay Matthews III.

 Johnson is also the co-creator (with former Equals Three host, Kaja Martin) of the film production company, Mom & Pop Empire.
 They are currently working on a documentary project seeking to expose cable monopolies.
 Johnson and Martin are co-producers along with Max Benator and Marc Hustvedt's Supergravity Pictures.
 Johnson is expected to narrate the film.
 Mom & Pop Empire had previously co-produced a film called Manson Family Vacation with Mark and Jay Duplass.
 The film premiered at South by Southwest in 2015 and its distribution rights were purchased by Netflix soon after.
 Johnson and Martin are also working on a separate film starring Johnson and a long-form movie version of their web series Booze Lightyear as part of Mom & Pop Empire.

+In the musical sphere, Johnson released an album titled Fat Damon in 2018, which featured three tracks: "Conspiracy Theory Guy (ft.
+Wax)", "My Life Is Dope," and "Fred Astaire".
+Additionally, he formed a virtual band named The Upside Downs, although the timeline of their releases is not specified.

+Recent work and true crime stories

+In 2020, Johnson returned to YouTube after a yearlong hiatus with a new series called Svperhvman.
+He also revived his side project "Your Favorite Martian" releasing a new video called "Orphan Tears Part 2", the first in over ten years.
+He has since transitioned to creating true crime stories in his social medias.

+Personal life

+Johnson married Kelly Farrell in May 2022 after almost six years of dating.
+Johnson had a vasectomy and thus has no children.